-- They want (or are required) to enroll in an English or mathematics course. - They want to enroll in more than one course (or 4 credits) at the Main Campus or a Regional Center.
+- They want (or are required) to enroll in an English or mathematics course. - They want to enroll in a course requiring English or math placement or a course requiring English or math as a prerequisite. - They want to enroll in more than one course (or 4 credits) at the Main Campus or a Regional Center.